thooton/jc/README.md

 # Todo list
 - Module system: one can `inquire` another JC file, which consists of including all C in that file, as well as returning the value of the other file's JC_EXPORTS global variable. `const atomic = inquire "atomic.jh";`
-- C++ support: when a flag is passed to the program, `class` should mean C++, not JS class.
-Create a keyword `jclass` to represent JS classes.
-Alternatively, do it the other way around, and have the `cppclass` keyword.
 - Language server / integration with IDEs to provide proper syntax highlighting.

 # Contributing